Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 Enemies provoke an attack of opportunity whenever they enter your zone of control.

 ### Responsive
-After another allied creature within 10 feet of you is hit by an attack, you may take the First Aid reaction.
-You may use any major or minor action at this time, so long as it does not cost essence and applies a boon to them.
+You gain access to the First Aid reaction.
+After another allied creature within 10 feet of you is hit by an attack, you may use this reaction.
+When you do, you may use any major or minor action that does not cost essence and applies a boon to the creature that was hit.

 ### Stable
 You are immune to the effects of critical hits.
 You no longer benefit from critical hits.